 A function that returns an AsyncIterable.
-Generally, these are defined using async function*
+Generally, these are defined using async function*.

-A type describing any function that returns a value that can be represented with an Observable
+A type describing any function that returns a value that can be represented with an Observable (which is virtually anything).

 This type is used as the constraint for the sole parameter of asyncLifecycle.